oniani/frames/README.md

 too much of an overhead for this task.
 Furthermore, using `Text` type would make one unable to use all the built-in `String` functions that come with Haskell `Prelude` as well as would add an extra dependency to the package.**

+**P.S.
+I am aware of the `pack/unpack` solution, but I find it too repetitive and in this case, unnecessary.**

 Note that the user does not need to be familiar with these types other than knowing the fact that types `Header`, `Row`, and `Column` are just